Index funds vs. mutual funds: What’s the difference?

 New investors often want to know the difference between index funds and mutual funds.
 The thing is, sometimes index funds are mutual funds and sometimes mutual funds are index funds.
-It’s like asking the difference between apples and sweet food.
+It’s like asking about the difference between apples and sweet food.
 Apples can be sweet or sour, while sweet food includes more than just apples.
 So it is with mutual funds and index funds.

 Here are the key features, as well as the pros and cons of mutual funds and index funds.